andrewctam/crowd-poll/README.md

 echo "PORT=yourPortNumber" >> .env
 ```

-To run your local servers, in each of the backend and frontend folders, install npm dependencies and run npm start
+To run your local servers, in each of the backend and frontend folders, install npm dependencies and run npm start.
+Make sure to change the urls of the fetch functions in the frontend to your localhost.

 ```
 cd backend